Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/README.md

 $ inv process
 ```

-Note that the `process` task takes time.
+Note that this will take a few minutes.

-`inv process` creates four data sets located in the folder `data`:
+The `process` task creates four data sets located in the folder `data/`:

 - standard_3_processed.csv
 - noise_3_processed.csv
 - probend_3_processed.csv
 - noise_probend_3_processed.csv

-There are also available to download here: https://zenodo.org/record/3753565 without carrying
+These are also available at https://zenodo.org/record/3753565.
-out the `process` task.
-To download run:
+To download the processed data sets without carrying out the `process` task run:

 ```
 $ inv prodata